spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local.md

     example

         $ java -jar spring-cloud-dataflow-server-{project-version}.jar --spring.cloud.skipper.client.serverUri=https://192.51.100.1:7577/api

-3. In another terminal window, launch the Data Flow Shell by running the following command:

-        $ java -jar spring-cloud-dataflow-shell-{project-version}.jar

 If the Data Flow Server and shell are not running on the same host, you can also point the shell to the Data Flow server URL by using the